Justify My Love: Development

-The music video was filmed on the Royal Monceau hotel in Paris.
+The music video was filmed at the Royal Monceau hotel in Paris.

 The music video for "Justify My Love" was filmed within three days in November 1990 at the Royal Monceau Hotel in Paris, France.
 It was directed by Jean-Baptiste Mondino, who had previously directed the video for Madonna's "Open Your Heart" (1987).
 The clip was produced by Philippe Dupuis-Mendel under Bandits, in a co-production with Propaganda Films, with editing by Oliver Gajan and principal photography by Pascal Lebegue.
 The video features Madonna's then-boyfriend Tony Ward, fellow models Amanda Cazalet and Wallis Franken Montana, as well as Jose Gutierez Xtravaganza, who was a dancer on the Blond Ambition World Tour which occurred earlier that year.
 It is a tribute to the film Bay of Angels (1963).
 Mondino described the concept of the music video:

 I've worked with Madonna a few times now, and there's more to her than people think.
 She's a great actress.
 So I wanted to do something less glamorous, less slick, more real.
 I wanted to put the paparazzi out of work.
 How can a picture of Madonna and Tony together be surprising when you've already seen them together half-naked in a video? [..]
 It was very cheap, very easy.
 It's very real — that's what's so shocking about it.
 And maybe her kissing a woman... but that's part of our society.
 And with AIDS, shouldn't we celebrate kissing as a beautiful thing?

 Mondino did an experience for the video, locking the entire crew into a hotel for three days and two nights, setting no rules, and nobody was allowed to go out.
 The entire top floor with 15 rooms was rented, and also served as makeup and wardrobe rooms; they had no deadline, as opposed to a regular video.
 He explained that he did not have any concept, except for the idea that Madonna arrived in the hotel tired and broken, and left full of energy.
 The director recalled that by the end of it, he was unable to differentiate the real from the performed as they were not following a script.
 He described the shooting as "very quiet, it was very gentle, we were all very sweet to each other", and said "we were talking, chatting, laughing, playing the music, shooting and when people were tired they went to bed".
 Mondino commented that the last day when he was supposed to go home, he felt strange, and wondered if he had to go back home or not, as he thought it was a dream rather than a video shooting.
 In 2013, during a Q&A session with Reddit users, Madonna revealed it was her favorite music video to make.